fitl-com-bd/moneybag-web/project-overview.md

 #### Import Practices
 - **Path Aliases**: We use path aliases (e.g., `@/components`) for cleaner and more maintainable imports, as configured in the `tsconfig.json` file.

+## JavaScript Version
+The project uses modern JavaScript (ESNext) as specified in the `tsconfig.json` file.
+This includes the latest ECMAScript features supported by the Next.js framework.
+Note that semicolons are not used in this project, following a specific coding style preference.